CalculusWithJulia/CalculusWithJulia.github.io/getting-started-with-julia.md

 installed for free on many types of computers (though not phones or tablets).
 There are some web sites that provide access to `Julia`:

-[JuliaBox](www.juliabox.org) provides a web-based interface to `Julia` built around `IJulia`.
+[JuliaBox](http://www.juliabox.org) provides a web-based interface to `Julia` built around `IJulia`.
 An account is needed and can be requested.

-[tmpnb](tmpnb.org) This website allows one to use `IJulia` without an account.
-This makes it super-convenient, though there is no permanent storage of files.

-[Sagemath](www.Sagemath.org) provides another web-based solution.
-Though different from the more common `IJulia` frontend, the resource is freely available.
+[Sagemath](http://cloud.sagemath.org) provides another web-based solution and an `Jupyter` front end, as well.
+This is free for most use.